-The project began with a review of existing and future treatment requirements, analysis of existing facilities, and an evaluation of lagoon alternatives.
-During the investigation, it was determined that efforts to reduce inflow and infiltration along with a significant expansion of the three-cell controlled discharge lagoon would be necessary to meet treatment requirements long-term.
+Our team began with a review of existing and future treatment requirements, an analysis of existing facilities, and an evaluation of lagoon alternatives.
+During the evaluation, it was determined that efforts to reduce inflow and infiltration, along with a significant expansion of the three-cell controlled discharge lagoon, would be necessary to meet treatment requirements long term.

 Reducing Inflow & Infiltration During Conveyance

 Excess water flowing into sanitary sewer pipes from groundwater and stormwater is referred to as inflow and infiltration (I/I).
 After our team’s site review, it was evident the removal of roof drains and downspouts on buildings in the vicinity of the project were key to reducing total I/I in the system.
 However, more focused revisions were also included.

 The inflow aspect of I/I covers stormwater rapidly flowing into sewers through prohibited connections.
 To address these additional inflow sources, manholes within the project area underwent assessment and were either repaired or replaced depending on their condition.
 With that taken care of, our team shifted the focus to infiltration.
 This encompasses groundwater that seeps into sewer pipes through holes, cracks, joint failures, and faulty connections.
 With targeted sections of the collection system identified, our team incorporated pipe lining to improve performance and avoid additional infiltration.
 Together these individualized and broad I/I reduction strategies aided in reducing high flows and ultimately cost during wastewater conveyance.
 To continue this trend and remain in compliance, however, facility expansion was also necessary.

 Controlled Discharge Lagoon Expansion